chrisknox97/plotly/README.md

 ## Analysis

-Ultimately ``Plotly`` presents a rather user-intuitive method to create Bar Charts, Bubble Charts, and/or Gauge counters for a HTML-based website; representing a viable alternative to ``Matplotlib``.
+Ultimately through this assignment it became rather clear that ``Plotly`` presents a rather user-intuitive method to create Bar Charts, Bubble Charts, and/or Gauge counters for HTML-based websites.
+Its ease of use and accesibility means it represents a viable alternative to ``Matplotlib`` as well as another tool for aspiring developers and programmers.